Lobbyist Tim Meenan

-SB114 by Senator Hutson has passed its first of two committees and will be heard in the Senate Rules committee on April 3rd.
+SB114 by Senator Hutson has passed its first of two committees but was temporarily postponed by the Rules Committee on February 20.
 Beginning with the fall 2019 semester, all high school students would have been required to complete a one-half credit stand-alone elective in financial literacy, which equates to one hour a day for one semester.
 The course will cover instruction in opening and managing a bank account, assessing a depository institutions services, balancing a checkbook, basic principles of money management, credit scores, managing debt including credit card debt, completing a loan application, implications of receiving an inheritance, basic principles of insurance policies, computing federal income taxes, local tax assessments, computing interest rates, simple contracts, contesting incorrect billing statements, types of savings and investments, state and federal laws concerning finance.

 3. DEPARTMENT OF FINANCIAL SERVICE SB1704/HB1393

 HB1393 by Representative Clemons and SB 1704 by Wright are CFO Patronis's agency bills that makes several changes to varies statutes relating to: